Thursday, 31 December 2020

 HOW IS GUAVA JELLY / PEYARAR JELLY MADE IN OUR FAMILY?
 ITS ALL ABOUT FRESH FRUITS!

-So far I can remember, our mother never used artificial colours or flavours in her JAM & JELLY, be it of GUAVA, MANGO OR PINEAPPLE.
+As far as I can remember, our mother never used artificial colours or flavours in her JAM & JELLY, be it of GUAVA, MANGO OR PINEAPPLE.
 She used acetic acid she told me the other day, I do not even use that.
 If you ask our boy, he hopefully would say he likes how his mumma makes her's and for him.
 I very much wanted to share a FAMILY RECIPE for this X-MAS and here it is.
-I talk to my mother so often, but forgot to ask her one more time and got over ripened GUAVAS, then she told me that she used unripe, green guava for making jelly because it's sap helps the jelly to thicken.
+I talk to my mother often, but forgot to ask her one more time and got home over ripened GUAVAS, then she told me that she used unripe, green guava for making jelly because it's sap helps the jelly to thicken.
 However, my venture did not spoil.
 I had bought about 600gm of ripened, pink flesh guava not wanting to use any artificial colour.
 My purpose was served.
-I purposefully kept it less thickened because I will be refrigerating it until summer; I may have cooked it now to share it on CHRISTMAS EVE, but it will serve it's purpose coming summer.
+I purposefully kept it less thickened because I will be refrigerating it until the summer; I may have cooked it now to share it on the CHRISTMAS EVE, but it will serve its purpose in the coming summer.
 The refrigeration will thicken it further.
 It's pink colour you see is purely natural.
-The mother asked me to add some raisins to it as she did, but added some chopped dry fruits instead.
+The mother asked me to add some raisins to it as she did, but I added some chopped dry fruits instead.

-We are Hindus, but we must eat our piece of cake during X-MAS.
+We are Hindus, but we must eat our piece of cake during the X-MAS.
 I am pretty busy today, in fact for the past few days.
 This morning I had to go out, locally though.
 Once done, Cristine came back and I did some walking, had my lunch and headed back home.
 I have some cooking now, simultaneously I am writing this blog post.
 In between, I had to manage three of those Oreo Cookie & Walnut Microwave Mode Cake.
 One Cristine would take for her friends tomorrow, she has taken leave tomorrow.
 The rest of the two are not for this home.
 Once I am done with the BLOG POST, I will bake a cake for this home as per my choice.

 Yes, the heart indeed yearns for the son, there are thousands of questions on my mind, did my child buy a cake for himself?
 Is he maintaining proper hygiene?
 Is he eating well?
 How is he coping with the cold?
 We are here, our heart is there, oceans apart.
 At times it feels horrible, then, what else to do except for waiting for his long holidays?
 Mumma did taste the GUAVA JELLY, Babai won't, it will go for refrigeration now, mumma is a diabetic.